Illustration Licensing and Copyright Intro for Clients

 Surprising to many, an idea cannot be copyrighted.
-It’s the tangible work, brought to life by the skills, experience, and work of the artist.
-It’s up to the artist or photographer, what uses they allow you to have.
+The copyright is given to the tangible product, brought to life by the skills, experience, and labor of the artist.
+It’s up to the artist or photographer what uses they allow you to have.
 They can license these rights to you and others, broken up in any manner.
 Each artist handles their licensing a bit differently.
-In an ideal world this is clarified up-front, but some beginning (and not so beginning!) artists aren’t aware of their rights.
+In an ideal world, this is clarified up-front, but some beginning (and not-so-beginning!) artists aren’t aware of their rights.

 Rights?
 I’m Still Confused… Oh, Do You Mean, Where and How I Want to Use My Commissioned Graphics?

 So really, whenever we’re talking about “Rights”, we’re talking about uses.
 Where do you need to use the art, and for how long?
 For example, if you approached an artist to create an image for your book cover, the printed book is one use.
-What you may not have thought of, is that use in the digital book is considered separate from the printed book, as is using it on your website, or social media, or using the image for advertising.
+What you may not have thought of is that use in a digital edition is considered separate from the printed book, as is using it on your website, or social media, or using the image for advertising.

 Deciding What Image Copyrights You Really Need: